Introduction

 -

-7. For eligible Macao SAR permanent residents who are renewing their identity card, can they use the Automated Passenger Clearance System in Macao or the e-Channel service in Hong Kong?
+7. For eligible Macao SAR permanent residents who are renewing their identity card, can they use the Automated Immigration Clearance System in Macao or the e-Channel service in Hong Kong?

-Answer: If the original identity card is still valid during the renewal period, residents may use the original identity card or the “QR Code for Hong Kong and Macao Clearance Service” for the Automated Passenger Clearance System in Macao or the e-Channel service in Hong Kong.
+Answer: If the original identity card is still valid during the renewal period, residents may use the original identity card or the “QR Code for immigration clearance between Hong Kong and Macao” for the Automated Immigration Clearance System in Macao or the e-Channel service in Hong Kong.

 -